-The objective of the Associate of Science in Computer Science degree program is to provide students with the knowledge and skills to enter the workforce in entry-level computing positions.
+The objective of the Computer Science degree program is to provide students with the knowledge and skills to enter the workforce in entry-level computing positions.
 Required coursework builds a foundation in networking and web design, and fluency in a programming language.
 The program satisfies the first two years of the Bachelor of Science in Computer Science degree.
 In addition to the general education requirements, the outcomes of the program are: